Sunday, February 28, 2021

 After ambushing the marauding Hun Chieftain, Rhuda, (click) and sending him and his men running for the hills, leaving their stolen wagons, supplies, and captives behind, Prince Micheal and the Tribune discussed the situation.
 The fortified town of Bhelmant still remained in Hun hands as a threat to the region though doubtless in need of supplies and short of men as well.
 Alas there were not enough men or time to either storm the walls or lay siege.
 The Prince suggested a daring plan.

+Inside, the guards who had opened the gates were caught by surprise as the drivers suddenly transformed themselves into warriors and attacked, sword in hand.
 Calling to his swordsmen to follow him, the Hun Captain raced down the ladder.
 His guards were cut down as Roman horsemen leapt their horses over the cart and entered the town but undeterred, the Captain engaged the enemy on his own.

 With Rhuda and his band of Huns routed, and the town freed, it was time for Prince Micheal to head back to Britain.

 Dawn has just broken and the night watch is sleepy and ready to be relieved.
 The convoy of supplies is overdue and the garrison that Rhuda left in the town is getting hungry.
 Where is the convoy and where is Rhuda with the cavalry?